-1. Come to one of our Microchip clinics.
+1. Come to one of our Microchip clinics or any Veterinary Clinic.
 Check out our Event Calendar for the next clinic date.

 2. Register the chip.
-To register, visit the SmartTag* website by clicking here.
+Follow registration instructions.
+To register MHC chips, visit the SmartTag* website by clicking here.

 *We use SmartTag microchips because they don't charge a separate registration fee or annual fees and there is never any cost to update owner information.